thaliaarchi/bfcorpus/README.md

 - [cybis](cybis/README.md): Sudoku program by Cybis
 - [esolang](esolang/README.md): Programs from the Esolang wiki
 - [rosettacode](rosettacode/README.md): Programs from Rosetta Code
+- [umueller](umueller/README.md): Programs from the original distribution by Urban Müller
 - [wikipedia](wikipedia/README.md): Programs from Wikipedia

 Programs are licensed by their respective owners.
 See the README.md file in each